squalrus/merge-bot/README.md

 # Merge bot

-The action will merge PRs when certain conditions are met:
+The action will merge pull requests when certain conditions are met:

 - specified labels are adde to a pull request